zaiste/blezer/README.md

 [![npm](https://img.shields.io/npm/v/blezer.svg)](https://www.npmjs.com/package/blezer)
 [![npm](https://img.shields.io/npm/dm/blezer.svg)](https://www.npmjs.com/package/blezer)

-Blezer is a simple background job/task processing queue for Node.js (>= 7.6) using `cluster` & separate Node processes.
+Blezer is a simple background job/task processing queue for Node.js (>= 7.6) using `cluster` & separate Node processes, powered by Redis.

+## Features

+- [x] each worker runs its tasks in a separate Node.js process
+- [x] RESTful JSON API
+- [x] integrated UI
+- [x] logging per job/task
+- [ ] delay job/task execution
+- [ ] job/task expiry value for being in active state

 ## Install

     npm install -g blezer

+## Getting started

 Each job triggers an execution of a *Task* i.e. a recipe what to do for that job.
 It is defined as a `class` with `perform` method. `Task` corresponds to `Worker` from similar projects such as [resque][1] or [sidekiq][2].
 It is named this way to avoid the clash with `cluster` workers.